Meet our dogs

 The Twelve Alaskan Huskies adopted by the Association!

 These doggies were all rehomed from working in a professional kennel for different reasons.

-The last females adopted, are Oak and Hazel, two lovely young sisters, very social and kind joined the team in September and December 2021.
+Oak and Hazel, two lovely young sisters, very social and kind joined the team in September and December 2021.
 They didn't enjoy being professional sled dogs, so they joined our tribe to do other kind of outdoor activities!
 We've found out that they actually love running in the harness, but hate any routine!
 They are perfect in our small team.

 Cover picture credit @Joel Forsman Photography

 In December 2022, another boy joined the squad.
 Pezo is a uncastrated male, born in 2018, very strong and eager to go.
 He was to be put down as he was suffering from an eye condition, and was rescued by one of the workers.
 When we saw the boy, we thought he would do wonders in our little team, and decided to adopt him.
 He is also very sensitive.
 We love him and he got along with all the others super quickly.
 He is a fantastic runner and a true addition to our team.
 Less than a year after being with us, his eyes have completely healed!
 Last but not the least, Pezo has an amazing pedigree.
 Who knows... maybe one day... puppies?

 In October 2023, we welcomed Vikten, a 11 months old male.
 He was growing shyer every day, and his breeder didn't want to keep him in a commercial kennel that couldn't give him the time he needed to grow confident.
 This little boy was accepted very quickly by the others and makes very quick progress.
 Welcome home Vikten!.